Common name: Hawthorn

 Science: Studies of the biological activity of hawthorn extracts using models have found it has both anti-oxidant and anti-inflammatory properties (Zhang et al., 2001; Quan et al., 2006).
 The flavones in the hawthorn leaf have been found to reduce levels of NF-κB and TNF-α (Fu et al., 2013).
 There have been a few double-blind placebo controlled human studies where hawthorn extracts were found to reduce hypertension (Walker et al., 2002), or manifestations of chronic heart failure (Pittler et al., 2003).
 A meta-analysis suggested hawthorn may have a place in reduction of fatigue (Pittler et al., 2003).
 These findings confirm hawthorns traditional role in Western herbalism as a cardiac tonic.

 Safety: High.
-Use cautiously in patients taking beta blockers and on anti-hypertensives, as it may potentiate action.
+Use cautiously if taking beta blockers and on anti-hypertensives, as it may potentate action.

 Research on models